imaphatduc/cubecubed/docs/quickstart.md

     DrawGridFromOrigin,
     Grid,
     Group,
-    initAnimScene,
     Rotate,
     Scene,
     Square,
     Vector,
     Vector2,
 } from "cubecubed";

-/// Optional.
-/// If this line doesn't exist in your code,
-// make sure to add "transform="scale(1, -1)"" to svg#viz to flip the y axis initAnimScene();

 /// This variable keeps track of the time goes by during the animations
 /// We'll use this to control time, so don't forget to include it to your code